Nebulaz7/neb-x/README.md

 # neb-x
-a practical wallet dashboard by nebula
+A Practical wallet dashboard by Peters Joshua
+A frontend software